Mohammad Mostafizur Rahman (air officer)

-Air Vice Marshal Mohammad Mostafizur Rahman, (GUP, ndc, psc) was an officer of the Bangladesh Air Force.
+Air Vice Marshal Mohammad Mostafizur Rahman, (GUP, ndc, psc) is a former officer of the Bangladesh Air Force.
 He was last appointed as Bangladeshi ambassador to the Indonesia before his retirement.
 Prior to that, he was the Air officer commanding of Bangladesh Air Force Base Birsreshto Matiur Rahman, Jashore.

 Education

 Mostafizur Rahman was commissioned in the Bangladesh Air Force in 1987.
-He obtained his bachelor's degree in Aeronautics from Rajshahi University, Master's degree in social welfare from Dhaka University and master's degree in security from Bangladesh University of Professionals.
+He obtained his bachelor's degree in Aeronautics from Rajshahi University, master's degree in social welfare from Dhaka University and master's degree in security from Bangladesh University of Professionals.
 He is alumni of Singapore Aviation Academy (Aviation Management) He is now pursuing MBA from Southeast University, Bangladesh.

-Military career
+Career

 Rahman was commissioned in 13 GD(P) Course of Bangladesh Air Force in 1987 from Bangladesh Air Force Academy.
-During his illustrious military career, he has served in various commands which includes Ambassador of Bangladesh to Indonesia, Commandant 101 Special Flying Unit and AOC BAF Base, Birsheshto Matiur Rahman, Jashore.
+During his military career, he has served in various commands which includes ambassador of Bangladesh to Indonesia, commandant of 101 Special Flying Unit and AOC BAF Base, Birsheshto Matiur Rahman, Jashore.
 He served in key roles in UN missions in Congo twice and in Kuwait once.

+As of 2026, Mostafizur Rahman is on the board of directors of IDLC Finance PLC.